How to hire an apprentice

 Your responsibilities as an employer

-There must be a genuine job available with a contract of employment long enough (one year minimum) for an apprentice to complete their apprenticeship.
+There must be a paid job available with a contract of employment, long enough for an apprentice to complete their apprenticeship.

 You need to pay the apprentice a salary that doesn’t go below the minimum wage.